LMBDA-design/PSAMIL/README.md

 -------------
 ## UPDATE 20251111:
-Recent theory shows that these pooling methods are performance-equivalent on the specified dataset.
+According to recent theory, the explanation needs to be reviewed.
+Theory shows that these pooling methods are performance-equivalent on the specified dataset.
 The degradations we previously observed across different pooling schemes were likely incidental fluctuations in the training curves, given the small number of runs: all pooling variants, including probabilistic attention, exhibited similar behavior—namely, a lack of effective discriminative power in our observation.
-The reason the probabilistic alignment term appears to eliminate this phenomenon may simply be that it accelerates training, allowing the optimal performance to be reached much earlier.
+The reason the prob align term appears to eliminate this phenomenon may simply be that it accelerates and corrects training, allowing the optimal performance to be reached much earlier.

 ## Public Dataset Experiments